-Pearls come in a variety of shapes, although in nature the perfectly round shape is rare and has therefore always been more sought after.
+Pearls come in a variety of shapes, although in nature the perfectly round shape is rare and therefore has always been more sought after.
 They also come in a range of colors, such as white, cream, gold and black.

-Although pearls make beautifuljewelry, they are very soft (2.5 to 4 on the Mohs scale) and can easily be damaged.
+Although pearls make beautiful jewelry , they are very soft (2.5 to 4 on the Mohs scale) and can easily be damaged.
 Pearls always come back into fashion and are currently very trendy and in high demand.

-Amber comes in a range of warm, golden tones, ranging from pale yellow to darker browns.
+Amber comes in a range of warm, golden tones, from pale yellow to darker browns.
 Real amber has a subtle pine scent and is warm to the touch.
 It has a waxy, plastic feel and is very soft, rated 2 to 2.5 on the Mohs scale.

-Corals used in jewelry are often translucent or opaque and come in a range of vibrant hues, the most popular being red, orange, pink, white and purple. thecoral is often made into cabochons, beads or cameos.
+Corals used in jewelry are often translucent or opaque and come in a range of vibrant hues, with the most popular being red, orange, pink, white and purple.
+Coral is often made into cabochons, beads or cameos.
 For a natural, tropical look, jewelers try to retain the natural shape of coral when creating their designs.

-In its natural state, coral is not lustrous, but when polished and waxed it exhibits a smooth, lustrous sheen.
+In its natural state, coral is not lustrous, but when polished and waxed, it exhibits a smooth, lustrous sheen.
 It is rated 3-4 on the Mohs scale.

-Seashell is very easy to work with, as it is soft and easy to carve, but also very strong and durable.
+The shell is very easy to work with, as it is soft and easy to carve, but also very strong and durable.
 With proper care, shell jewelry can last a lifetime.

 Under the term seashell are a number of different varieties, including mother-of-pearl, abalone, conch and ammonite.